 They both refused to put victorious warriors on the monuments, preferring instead to evoke the fate of the women left at home, waiting for news of husbands, brothers, friends at the front, women whose sons and lovers would never return.

-A “Lest we Forget” drive around the Pyrenees Orientales can take in many of the monuments they created, plus giving glimpses of a few of their sculptures on more joyful themes.
+In this strange year, 2020, between curfew and confinement, a ‘Lest we Forget’ drive around the Pyrenees Orientales may be difficult, but make a note for the future to come back and follow our guide, take in the fascinating monuments and memorials they created, including glimpses of a few of their sculptures on more joyful themes.

-It could also be the moment to visit or revisit some of the villages and enjoy the autumn colours of the wonderfully varied countryside of our Pyrénées Orientales.
+It could also be the moment to visit or revisit some of the villages and enjoy the autumn colours or the springtime freshness of the wonderfully varied countryside of our Pyrénées Orientales.

 We will start in Perpignan, at the Palais de Congrès.